How to Deal with Emotional Abuse?

 Healing from emotional abuse can be an arduous and long process.
 Victims can suffer from PTSD (Post-traumatic Stress Disorder) if their experiences of emotional abuse turn into nightmares.
 Trauma manifests through overreactions or inability to cope.
 Emotional abuse and PTSD are also linked to intimate partner violence.

 Emotional abuse damages relationships while it has pervasive social consequences.
 When patterns of abuse develop it can persist in families for generations.
 Children who suffer psychological consequences can then become perpetrators of violence as well.

 Emotional abuse in relationships may lead to an isolation instigated by the controlling behavior of a partner.
 It then unfolds in physical violence and property damage, where the law may interfere.
 Signs of emotional abuse vary.
 They can range from provoking arguments, name-calling or shouting.
 They can also involve attempts to limit contacts with family or friends.

-There is no one emotional abuse definition, but there are specific behaviors that characterizes it, such as verbal abuse, coercive control, isolation, name-calling or threats.
+There may be more than one emotional abuse definition.
+It is better defined by the behaviors that characterize it, such as verbal abuse, coercive control, isolation, name-calling or threats.

-Emotional abuse is often unrecognized and hidden, as its boundaries often blur.
+Emotional abuse is often unrecognized and hidden, as its boundaries can blur.
 Violent conflicts between family members can have damaging psychological implications.
-Intimidation, an unfair comparison, and labeling destroy confidence.
-It then leads to domestic violence.

 Triggers of emotional abuse lead to drug addiction, homelessness, prostitution, and violence.
 There are also various signs of abusive relationships with behaviors perpetuated through childhood experiences such as being a subject of shaming, belittling, derision, ridicule or observing violent interactions between parents.